nvnsudharsan/SOLWEIG-GPU/paper/paper.md

    index: 1
  - name: Department of Earth Sciences, University of Gothenburg, Sweden
    index: 2
- - name : National Centre for Meteorological Research, Toulouse, France
+ - name: National Centre for Meteorological Research, Toulouse, France
    index: 3
  - name: Cockrell School of Engineering, The University of Texas at Austin, USA
    index: 4